Slow Cooker Pesto Chicken

 Total Time 8 hours 10 minutes

-Crispy Slow Cooker Chicken is a mind-blowing Crockpot Recipe for crispy and juicy chicken without an oven.
+Crispy Slow Cooker Chicken and Slow Cooker Brown Sugar Sriracha Chicken are mind-blowing Chicken Crockpot Recipes.
 This pesto version is even more flavorful and just as juicy!

 Sabrina’s Slow Cooker Pesto Chicken Recipe